 - Where can I learn more about these tests?

 A police officer generally needs the consent of an alleged offender before obtaining a blood sample, but refusal to submit to testing does not always prevent law enforcement from conducting one of these tests.
 Iowa Code § 321J.10 states that refusal to consent to a test does not prohibit the withdrawal of a specimen for chemical testing when a search warrant has been issued in the investigation of an automobile accident that:

 - Resulted in a death or personal injury reasonably likely to cause death; and

 - There are reasonable grounds to believe that one or more of the persons whose driving may have been the proximate cause of the accident was OWI at the time of the accident.

 In addition to blood draws conducted with warrants, Iowa Code §321J.10A also authorizes blood tests without warrants.
 Under this statute, a chemical test of blood may be administered without the consent of a person arrested for OWI resulting from an accident that caused a death or personal injury reasonably likely to cause death to determine the amount of alcohol or a controlled substance in that person’s blood.

-In these types of case, all of the following circumstances must exist:
+In these types of cases, all of the following circumstances must exist:

 - The officer must reasonably believe the blood drawn will produce evidence of intoxication;